janpom/davega/README.md

 - metric or imperial units
 - Arduino compatible FW
 - low HW cost (~$10)
-- works with the latest VESC FW (v3.40)
+- known to work well with the VESC FW v3.48 and v3.40
   - previous versions not tested but should work as well unless too old

 ## Configuring and installing firmware